Mary Baker Eddy: Study with Phineas Quimby

-According to J. Gordon Melton: "Certainly Eddy shared some ideas with Quimby.
+J. Gordon Melton has argued "certainly Eddy shared some ideas with Quimby.
 She differed with him in some key areas, however, such as specific healing techniques.
 Moreover, she did not share Quimby's hostility toward the Bible and Christianity."
+Biographer Gillian Gill has disagreed with other scholars arguing they "have flouted the evidence and shown willful bias in accusing Mrs. Eddy of owing her theory of healing to Quimby and of plagiarizing his unpublished work."